 "Riding the Magic Carpet" — by Shannon Krig 2007

 This nutcracker won "Best of Show" of the 60 nutcrackers designed in 2007!
-Salty's used this as the design for their first German glass Nutcracker Holiday Ornament which you can buy at Salty's online store.
+Salty's used this design as the design for their first German glass Nutcracker Holiday Ornament.
 "Riding the Magic Carpet" is a play on the word "riding," referring to buses, transportation and Metro transit.
 Shannon Krig of StarDesign, Inc., was commissioned by Metro King County to design their nutcracker.
 The challenge was to come up with a transportation theme for the nutcracker.
 Her concept was of a genie "Riding Metro's Magic Carpet."
 The nutcracker used paint, cut vinyl and Swarovski crystal placed all over the nutcracker creating sparkle, day and night.
 The nutcracker glows at night!

 "A Christmas Carol" — by ACT, A Contemporary Theatre 2007